sygmaprotocol/sygma-widget/packages/react/README.md

 ## Quick setup

-To integrate this Widget into any react project follow this instructions below
+To integrate this Widget into any React project follow this instructions below

 ### Dependencies